There are many benefits of drinking water apart from the fact that water makes a complete dining set.

 Here are some benefits of drinking water on an empty stomach, first thing in the morning.

-- The stomach is totally flushed thereby reducing the risk of disease, this is done by first purifying the colon, thereby allowing the stomach to properly to absorb nutrients.
+• The stomach is totally flushed thereby reducing the risk of disease, this is done by first purifying the colon, thereby allowing the stomach to properly absorb nutrients.

-Dr. Anju Sood, an Indian nutritionist in her bid to correct the errors committed of taking water during meals pointed to the fact that drinking water harmful to the body system because it distorts the absorption of the natural nutrients on digestion.
+Dr. Anju Sood, an Indian nutritionist in her bid to correct the errors committed by taking water during meals pointed to the fact that drinking water is harmful to the body system because it distorts the absorption of natural nutrients in digestion.

 Again she laid emphasis on drinking water before eating.
 In fairness to her, when food passes into the body through the mouth, it first goes through the esophagus, to the stomach to the colon before it is further flushed out of the system.

-Therefore drinking water before meals disturb a fluid- component in the gastric system and thereby diluting what we ate afterward and as well fastening the digestion process because the food is then forced into the large much sooner than it should.
+Therefore drinking water before meals disturbs a fluid- component in the gastric system thereby diluting what we eat afterward and fastening the digestion process because the food is then forced into the large much sooner than it should.

-About drinking water immediately after eating, Dr. Sood, noted that drinking water immediately after meals distorts the natural time it would have taken for the digestion of the food taken in and therefore increase appetite as one will bloating.
+About drinking water immediately after eating, Dr. Sood noted that drinking water immediately after meals distorts the natural time it would have taken for the digestion of the food taken in and therefore increases appetite as one will bloate.

-In her recommendations, 30 minutes window both before and after meals was okay as the digestion stage proceeds within these 30 minutes.
+In her recommendations, a 30-minute window both before and after meals was okay as the digestion stage proceeds within these 30 minutes.

 In conclusion, taking water before and after meals with accurate timings) fosters proper digestion.